Abrams, Daniel (Engineering Sciences and Applied Mathematics, 2011-2012)

 A number of teaching innovations on student motivation and assessments are applied to a chemical engineering senior capstone design course to engage students and improve the learning outcomes.
 Specific teaching activities experimented in this project-based course include restructuring the course following a “divide-and-conquer” approach, offering variety and choice of learning tasks to students, teaching learners of different levels, enhancing teamwork through subjective peer evaluation, and the development of rubrics for peer-grading.
 Feedback from the students about these teaching activities has been positive and assessment results show most of these teaching innovations help students to achieve deeper learning.

 Keywords: motivation, assessments, group project, learners of different levels

 Mentor: Vadim Backman

 Almost all the major universities in the U.S.A. are teaching optical microscopy courses in a traditional manner, relying solely on textbook, slides, and, recently, online modules.
 However, optical microscopy by nature is an experimental skill that requires intensive practices and can only be truly grasped through hands-on experiences.
 To fill this gap, I redesigned the curriculum of an existing optical microscopy course to include both individual labs and group projects that are tightly integrated with classroom lecturing.
 The newly designed course has been well received by students who have taken it in the past two years; however, there are still many challenges in improving the course in the future.

-Keywords: Optical microscopy, peer mentoring, project-drive learning
+Keywords: optical microscopy, peer mentoring, project-drive learning

 Zhang, Haoqi (Biomedical Engineering 2014-2015)

-DTR: Undergraduate Program for Design, Technology and Research
+Project Title: DTR: Undergraduate Program for Design, Technology and Research

 Mentor: Bryan Pardo